-With data integration, Shadowbase Streams creates a real-time copy of selected data from a source system’s database in a target system’s database.
+With data integration, HPE Shadowbase Streams creates a real-time copy of selected data from a source system’s database in a target system’s database.
 Target system applications may use this copy of data updates from the source application for expanded functionality.
-Therefore, integration using Shadowbase Streams typically involves sending a source application’s database changes from one environment to a target application’s database in another.
+Therefore, integration using Shadowbase Streams typically involves sending a source application’s database changes from one environment to a target application’s database in another environment.

-This process is shown in Figure 1.
-Shadowbase Streams seamlessly moves selected data in real-time from a source database to a target database where it can be used by a target application.
-As changes are made to the source database (change data capture), they are immediately replicated to the target database to keep it synchronized with the source database.
-(For this reason, “data integration” is often called “data synchronization.”)
+The Shadowbase Streams data distribution process is shown in Figure 1.
+Application and database components are connected by communication channels.
+Shadowbase Streams seamlessly moves selected data in real-time across this communication channel from a source database to a target database, where it can be used by a target application.
+As changes are made to the source database, they are immediately collected via Shadowbase change data capture technology, and replicated to the target database to keep it synchronized with the source database.
+(For this reason, data integration is often called data synchronization.)
 Data replication is transparent to both the source application and to the target application.
-Upon delivery, the target application can then make use of this real-time data.
+Upon delivery, the target application can immediately make use of this real-time data.

-Shadowbase Streams uses the transaction log of the source system to obtain database updates to replicate, as shown in Figure 2.
-In transaction-processing systems, a transaction manager writes every database update to a transaction log.
-It uses the transaction log to reconstruct the database if it becomes lost or corrupted.
-Examples of transaction logs are the TMF Audit Trail in HPE NonStop systems and the Redo log in Oracle databases.
-If a transaction log is unavailable, Shadowbase Streams can be driven by database triggers or by an application change log.
+Shadowbase Streams uses the transaction log of the source system to obtain the database updates that are being replicated, as shown in Figure 2.
+In a transaction processing system with data synchronization configured, at least one application and database exist on both the source and target systems.
+A source application makes database changes to a source database, and a transaction manager writes every database change to a transaction log.
+(Transaction managers use the transaction log to reconstruct the database if it becomes lost or corrupted.)
+Examples of transaction logs are the TMF Audit Trail in HPE NonStop systems and the redo log in Oracle databases.
+HPE Shadowbase Streams reads the TX log and sends the database changes across a communication channel to the target database.
+Source database changes are immediately made available to the target application, which may read them from the target database and execute any appropriate business logic as a result.
+If a transaction log is unavailable, Shadowbase Streams can also be driven by database triggers or by an application change log.

 Therefore, Shadowbase Streams has real-time access to database updates as they occur.
 As soon as Shadowbase Streams detects a database update, it replicates that update to the target database.
 In the process, it makes any necessary format changes to the update in order to meet the needs of the target system.
 In addition, it can filter updates and can eliminate updates that are of no interest to the target system.